 With attacks increasing and losses spiraling, businesses need to take steps to reduce risk by improving email security and providing further training to employees.
 Employees should be made aware of the risk of BEC attacks, told about the latest threats, and should be taught how to identify a scam email.
 Policies should also be developed and implemented which require verification of all emailed transfer requests and bank account changes.

 Training and policies will help to create a strong last line of defense, but the primary goal should be blocking the scam emails at the email gateway to ensure end users are not tested.
-That requires a powerful anti-spam and anti-phishing solution such as SpamTitan.
+That requires a powerful anti-spam service such as SpamTitan.
 SpamTitan blocks more than 99.97% of all spam and malicious emails to keep business inboxes threat free.

 For further information on SpamTitan and other cybersecurity protections to reduce the risk of phishing and BEC attacks, contact TitanHQ today.